 In terms of fatalities, Interstate 45 is clearly the most dangerous road in Houston.
 Beyond Interstate 45, the next most dangerous road is Interstate 10.
 Interstate 10, in 2018, had 11 fatalities.
 Interstate 610 followed with 10 fatalities.
 High fatality counts on these major interstates intuitively make sense, as these roads contain drivers that aren’t following the speed limit or are distracted while driving at high speeds.

 Following Interstate 610 is U.S. Route 59.
 U.S. Route 59 had nine fatalities in 2018.
 Route 59 is followed by Airline Road (six fatalities), Texas State Highway Beltway 8 (six fatalities), Telephone Road (five fatalities), and Westheimer Road (five fatalities).
 As you can tell by now, these interstates and roads with the most fatalities are not limited to a particular location in the Houston metro area.
+Do you know the most deadly highways in Texas?

 While these roads and highways listed above had many of the fatalities last year, several other Houston roads and highways experienced fatalities last year.
 Those include Interstate 69 (four fatalities), Martin Luther King Boulevard (four fatalities), South Sam Houston Parkway (three fatalities), Almeda Road (three fatalities), Main Street (three fatalities), North Shepherd Drive (three fatalities), West TC Jester Boulevard (three fatalities), and Fondren Road (three fatalities).